Solving Integer Linear Programs with a Small Number of Global Variables and Constraints

 \section{Concluding Notes}

 In order to overcome the complexity barriers of ILP, a wide range of problems have been encoded in restricted variants of ILP such as $2$\hy stage stochastic ILP and $N$-fold ILP; examples for the former include a range of transportation and logistic problems~\cite{powell2003stochastic,hrabec2015}, while examples for the latter range from scheduling~\cite{KnopK16} to, e.g., computational social choice~\cite{KnopKM17}.
-Our framework based on \emph{fracture backdoors} provides a unified platform which generalizes $2$\hy stage stochastic ILP, $N$-fold ILP and also $4$-block $N$-fold ILP.
-More importantly though, it represents a natural measure of the complexity of ILPs which can be applied to any ILP instance, including those which lie outside of the scope of all previously known algorithmic frameworks.
+Our framework provides a unified platform which generalizes $2$\hy stage stochastic ILP, $N$-fold ILP and also $4$-block $N$-fold ILP.
+Moreover, it represents a natural measure of the complexity of ILPs which can be applied to any ILP instance, including those which lie outside of the scope of all previously known algorithmic frameworks.
 In fact, one may view our algorithmic results as ``algorithmic meta-theorems'' for ILP, where previously known algorithms for $2$\hy stage stochastic ILP, $N$-fold ILP and $4$-block $N$-fold ILP only represent a simple base case.

 Our algorithms are complemented with matching lower bounds showing that the considered restrictions are, in fact, necessary in order to obtain fixed-parameter or \XP{} algorithms.
-The only remaining blank part in the presented complexity map is the question of whether mixed fracture backdoors admit a fixed-parameter algorithm in case of bounded coefficients; we believe that this is in fact a major open problem in the area.
-A first step towards settling this question would be to resolve the fixed-parameter (in)tractability of $4$-block $N$-fold ILP, which was also left open in previous work; progress in this direction seems to require new techniques and insights~\cite{HemmeckeKW10}.
+The only remaining blank part in the presented complexity map is the question of whether mixed fracture backdoors admit a fixed-parameter algorithm in case of bounded coefficients; we consider this a major open problem in the area.
+A first step towards settling this question would be to resolve the fixed-parameter (in)tractability of $4$-block $N$-fold ILP; progress in this direction seems to require new techniques and insights~\cite{HemmeckeKW10}.